Retford: King's Park

 Kings' Park was opened on 29 June 1938, to commemorate not only the reign of King George V, but also the Coronation year of King George VI.
 The site for the original park occupies the land from Chancery Lane to the River Idle and was donated by Mrs M Huntsman of West Retford Hall in 1937.
-A public appeal by the Borough of East Retford at the time raised £2,000 towards the estimated cost of £8,000 (equivalent to £485,000 today) to develop the park.
+A public appeal by the Borough of East Retford at the time raised £2,000 towards the estimated cost of £8,000 (equivalent to £763,000 in 2025) to develop the park.

 In 1960 a further donation of land by R H Williamson to the west of the River Idle allowed for an extension to the park within the former grounds of the historic West Retford Hall, which dates from 1699 and still stands outside the north-west boundary of the park.

-Kings Park has received many awards including winning the prestigious Britain's Best Park competition in the Midlands region (2007).
-It also received the Green Flag Award in both 2008 and 2009, and was voted the UK's fifth favourite park in 2014 in the People's Choice Vote.
+Kings Park has received many awards, including winning the prestigious Britain's Best Park competition in the Midlands region (2007).
+It also received the Green Flag Award in both 2008 and 2009, and was voted the UK's fifth-favourite park in 2014 in the People's Choice Vote.
 It is described as a 'jewel in the crown' by Bassetlaw council.

 The Park now covers some 10 hectares on either side of the Idle River, just off the town centre.
 In addition to formal gardens, it contains large areas of grassland suitable for ball games and picnics, a children's water play area, bowling greens, tennis courts, skate park, children's play ground, a performance stage, rose gardens, wildlife gardens and public conveniences.